TickleThePanda/carpe-dm/src/view/adventures/the-vanquished-appendix-1-characters.md

 elven community Aymeluma.
 Born the daughter of the elvish Lord, she studied natural magic during the early years of her life.
-During the peace process of an ending war between Aymeluma and Renaura, she was promised to *Lainot*, son of *Lord Lunit Rehani*.
+During the peace process of an ending war between Aymeluma and Renaura, she was promised to *Lainot*, son of *King Lunit Rehani*.
 When she was fifty, still young by elvish standards, she was taken from Aymeluma and raised to be the lady consort of Lainot.
 Lainot was an abusive husband and later, after succeeding his father, was a weak leader.
 Through the